 The outline proposal included 100 affordable homes, land for a primary school and associated infrastructure.
 Looking first at whether the location was sustainable, the inspector considered that, despite adjoining a main settlement, the site was too far from day-to-day facilities to walk easily and from existing or proposed bus stops.
-He was particularly concerned about the difficulty of getting to places of work, contrary to paragraph 34 of the NPPF.
+He was particularly concerned about the difficulty of getting to places of work.

 Inspector: Paul Clark; Inquiry